upstage-org/upstage/docs/user_manual.rst

 Change speedness of the animation
 =======================================================
 Right click on the avatar, and choose the slider Frame Animation.
 The slider on the left ot the avatar is now yellow.
-This slider control the velocity of the animation.
+This slider controls the frame rate of the animation.

 Change velocity movement avatar
 =======================================================
-Right click on the avatar, and choose the slider Move Speed.
+Right click on the avatar and choose the slider "Move Speed".
 The slider on the left of the avatar is now pink.
-This slider control the velocity of his movement on the Stage.
+This slider controls thespeed of your avatar's movement.

 Delete
 =======================================================
-You can temove the avatar from your stage by right click to display the context menu and click on delete button.
-Alternatively, select and hot backspace.
+You can remove the avatar from your stage by right-clicking to display the context menu and click on delete button.
+Alternatively, select the avatar and hit backspace.

 .. _audio: